-Los Angeles’ AmazeVR raises more cash, heads to Incheon for first location based VR installation – TechCrunch
+Los Angeles’ AmazeVR raises more cash, heads to Incheon for first location-based VR installation – TechCrunch

-The company, which also scored an additional $2.5 million commitment to expand its total funding to around $9 million made the announcement last week.
+The company, which also scored an additional $2.5 million commitment to expand its total funding to around $9 million, made the announcement last week.

 The company, which launched last May with backing from the Korean hardware manufacturer LG, has added Partners Investment and YG Investment, the financing arm of YG Entertainment, which manages a stable of Korean pop artists and owns a record label, talent agency, production company and events management and concert production company.

-Founded by a cadre of seasoned Korean technology executives, AmazeVR soft opened an 11,000 square foot entertainment hub in Incheon’s airtrain station on the way to Terminal 1.
+Founded by a cadre of seasoned Korean technology executives, AmazeVR soft-opened an 11,000-square-foot entertainment hub in Incheon’s airtrain station on the way to Terminal 1.
 It’s a mix of meditation areas and relaxation-focused VR videos, the company said.

 There’s also a performance stage to display immersive performances from popular musicians (hence the YG investment) and an indoor playground for kids and the kids-at-heart.